dtim-upc/Intents2Workflows/README.md

    ```bash
    uvicorn main:app --port=8080
    ```

-##### GraphDB
-To use the intent anticipation/generation module it is necessary to populate a GraphDB instance with an initial set of triples.
-To do so, first install and initialize GraphDB.
-Then, go to the deployed GraphDB URL (by default, [localhost:7200](http://localhost:7200/)), create a new repository with the name "test-repo", select _import_ on the top left and then _upload RDF files_.
-Upload the following file: `backend/Modules/IntentAnticipation/read-write-graphdb/graphdb-import/KnowledgeBase.nt`

 ##### Intents modules <a name="intents-configuration"></a>
 The intent-generation functionalities are separated into two different modules, which can be found in the backend folder.